 The success of a business is ultimately determined by the strength of its human capital.
 The Irish workforce is productive, capable and highly adaptable.
 We have the youngest population in Europe with one third of the population under 25 years old and one of the most educated workforces in the world.
-The Paris-based Organisation for Economic Co-operation and Development (OECD) reports that 70% of Irish 25-35 year olds have a third level qualification, compared to 45% on average across OECD countries.
-The latest OECD PISA (Programme for International Student Assessment) results ranks Ireland 4th out of 36 OECD countries and 3rd out of 27 EU countries for reading literacy.
+The Paris-based Organisation for Economic Cooperation and Development (OECD) reports that 50% of Irish 25-74-year-olds have a third level qualification, compared to 30% on average across OECD countries.
+The latest OECD PISA (Programme for International Student Assessment) results rank Ireland fourth out of 36 OECD countries and third out of 27 EU countries for reading literacy.

-Ireland's education system is amongst the best in the world.
+Ireland's education system is among the best in the world.
 According to IDA Ireland, it ranks in the top 10 globally as an education system that meets the needs of a competitive economy.
-Almost a third of third level students are enrolled in science, technology, engineering and maths (STEM) courses.
+Ireland also has the highest level of science, technology, engineering and maths (STEM) graduates per capita in EU among 20-29 year olds.